 Write Ahead, Always Be Ahead

-To make up for those times where the writing flow isn’t working, many web writers write ahead.
+To make up for those times where the writing flow isn’t working, many online article writers write ahead.
 This is why you see so many web writers hammer out a lot of posts at once.
 That way, you can go back and decide if something is ready to publish or not.

-What Makes a Good Blog Post?
+What Makes a Good Article or Blog Post?